martin-brennan/martin-brennan.com/_posts/2012-09-30-semantic-templates-with-mustache-js-and-handlebars-js.md

   - Semantic Templates
   - SOC
 ---

+{% include deprecated.html message="In 2025, the concepts here (separating templates from logic, using Mustache/Handlebars for simple UIs) are still valid.
+However, loading templates via script tags or AJAX is outdated — most projects today use precompiled templates or component-based frameworks (React, Vue, Svelte, etc.).
+For new projects, prefer modern frameworks or at least precompiled/bundled templates.
+I would mostly consider this article a historical curiosity." cssclass="danger" %}

 Have you ever found yourself mixing in HTML markup with your Javascript logic in increasingly elaborate and difficult ways and crying dramatically to the heavens “There must surely be a better way!”?
 Well I’m here to tell you that there is, and it comes in the form of logic-less, semantic templates using two different facial hair inspired systems; [Mustache.js](https://github.com/janl/mustache.js) and [Handlebars.js](http://handlebarsjs.com/).

 <!--more-->